ApexEngineers/WRO-ApexEngineers/README.md

 ## Programming Language

-All our code is in python (except the GIGABIT SPACE Control Panel and GIGABIT SPACE Randomizer, those are HTML/JS/CSS applications used for development).
+All our code is in python

 Dependencies:
 * Jetson-GPIO